fluxninja/aperture/docs/content/reference/policies/spec.md

 There are two aspects of this "intelligence":

-- Scheduler can more precisely calculate concurrency if it understands that flows belonging to different classes have different weights (for example, insert vs select queries).
+- Scheduler can more precisely calculate concurrency if it understands that flows belonging to different classes have different weights (for example, insert queries compared to select queries).
 - Setting different priorities to different workloads lets the scheduler avoid dropping important traffic during overload.

-Each workload in this list specifies also a matcher that's used to determine which flow will be categorized into which workload.
+Each workload in this list specifies also a matcher that is used to determine which flow will be categorized into which workload.
 In case of multiple matching workloads, the first matching one will be used.
 If none of workloads match, `default_workload` will be used.